spacemakerai/course-wasm/README.md

 ### 1. Rendering the scene

-At the center of all 3D application is the `render` call.
+At the center of all 3D applications is the `render` call.
 It tells your CPU to update the scene and geometry on the GPU, and to schedule a rendering pass.
 This will result in a 3D image being written to the framebuffer of the GPU.
 This framebuffer will be mapped to the screen.